I am going to write a children’s book in honor of Redford.

 They didn’t love him.

 Redford loved people.
 He liked to whine and yelp and wag in excitement.
-The volume of his whining equaled how much he liked you.
+The loudness of his whining equaled how much he liked you.

 People liked him too.
-They would pet him and talk to him, and then sometimes move on without even saying hi to Waylon.
+They would pet him and talk to him, and then sometimes move on without even saying hi to his human Waylon.
 Waylon loved that: Redford had his own friends.

 Redford loved swimming.
 He didn’t like to get cold afterward, so he’d sit in the sun or get blankets all over him.